 3. She Drives Me Crazy

-She Drives Me Crazy is an LGBTQ basketball romance that won Goodreads Choice Award Nominee.
+She Drives Me Crazy is an LGBTQ basketball romance that won the Goodreads Choice Award Nominee.
 We’ve got basketball players Scottie and Irene, and both hate each other.
 Scottie has had a bad breakup with somebody who used to be on a basketball team and that’s now moved to a private school in the same area.

 So they still see each other when they play basketball and play that other team.
 Scottie and Irene get into a car accident.
 Irene takes cheerleading very seriously.
 So she makes a deal with her: I’ll help you pay the insurance deductible, and you can keep cheerleading, but we’re going to pretend to be girlfriends!

 There’s a lot of drama, and music is essential to this.
 Scottie listens to these eighties and nineties songs.
 So ‘She Drives Me Crazy’ as ‘A Song’ by Fine Young Cannibals.
 I loved some of them and cried at the end of the high moment.
 Whether you’re gay or straight, it was a fun read.
-There’s a little bit after that, but that’s the book’s highlight, the story arc’s height.
+There’s a bit after that, but that’s the book’s highlight, the story arc’s height.
 So you can come and check this one out.

 Author: Kelly Quindlen